Some posts contain compensated links. Please read this disclaimer for more info.

 So it’s up to us, locals, to do our part and tell people about our country’s beauty and some of its best attractions – and the list is quite long!

 Sitting at the crossroads between Western culture, Balkan spirit, and Oriental influences, Romania is a melting pot of cultures, customs, and influences from neighboring countries.

 Going for a walk in Romanian cities can take you from modern skyscrapers to medieval or Belle Époque times, while young crowds gather in trendy coffee shops and bars.
 Lets hit five sights in Romania that you just can’t skip.

 Outside of major cities, you’ll see unspoiled landscapes with rolling hills dotted with traditional villages where locals live is as they did 50 years ago.
 And going deeper into the country you’ll be met by the dramatic Carpathian Mountains home to a rich wildlife and the largest brown bear population in Europe.

 Did I mention the plot-twisting history we had?
-The large number of castles and citadels will speak for that!
+A large number of castles and citadels will speak for that!

 Really, for those of you who’ve never been to Romania and wondering what to visit in Romania, there’s a big surprise in store!
 The number of famous Romania points of interest is huge.
 And for those returning – you already have a taste of Romania and therefore should know there’s so much more to discover!
 To help you plan your next trip, here are 5 of Romania’s best sights you should consider visiting.